stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 and even without garments except for occasional protection against the elements.

-  It was under the sea, at first for food and later for other purposes, that they first created earth-life&mdash;using available substances according to long-known methods.
+  It was under the sea, at first for food and later for other purposes, that they first created earth-life--using available substances according to long-known methods.
 The more elaborate experiments came after the annihilation of various cosmic enemies.
 They had done the same thing on other planets; having manufactured not only necessary foods, but certain multicellular protoplasmic masses capable of moulding their tissues into all sorts of temporary organs under hypnotic influence and thereby forming ideal slaves to perform the heavy work of the community.
-These viscous masses were without doubt what Abdul Alhazred whispered about as the &ldquo;shoggoths&rdquo; in his frightful   Necronomicon,   though even that mad Arab had not hinted that any existed on earth except in the dreams of those who had chewed a certain alkaloidal herb.
+These viscous masses were without doubt what Abdul Alhazred whispered about as the  "shoggoths " in his frightful   Necronomicon,   though even that mad Arab had not hinted that any existed on earth except in the dreams of those who had chewed a certain alkaloidal herb.
 When the star-headed Old Ones on this planet had synthesised their simple food forms and bred a good supply of shoggoths, they allowed other cell-groups to develop into other